jchristn/ChunkDecoder/README.md

 - Callbacks when signatures are found
 - Callbacks as chunks are read
 - Does not support signature verification of chunk data
+- Retarget to also support .NET Framework 4.6.2

 ## Usage
 ```